onyxfish/clan/docs/configuration.rst

 clan is configured using either YAML, command-line arguments or both.

-By default clan will look for a YAML file called :code:`clan.yml`.
-This can be configured using the :code:`-c` command line flag.
-The basic structure of this file is:
+The basic structure of the YAML configuration file is:

 .. code-block:: yaml